Xetibo/ReSet-Doc/sections/conclusion.typ

 their specific implementation.
 This forces the plugin to provide multiple endpoints to connect to the differing environments, as well as offer multiple conversion from the environment data types, to the plugin data types.
-A new wayland protocol, offering universal management of monitors, could simplify the implementation to a single endpoint for all wayland implementations.
+A new Wayland protocol, offering universal management of monitors, could simplify the implementation to a single endpoint for all Wayland implementations.
 The challenges for this endeavor lie with the universal acceptance of such a protocol, which would be required in order to gain the universal status.

-Support for environments is currently limited to wayland implementations.
-This is mainly due to the fact that wayland is the current standard, with X11 being phased out as time passes.
+Support for environments is currently limited to Wayland implementations.
+This is mainly due to the fact that Wayland is the current standard, with X11 being phased out as time passes.
 Due to the drastic difference in paradigm, a different plugin implementing the X11 solution would be optimal.